DanielHG2/Projects/README.md

-Introductory project in causal inference using stata.
+Introductory project about causal inference using stata.